Christinaw97/MDS_CMSDAS/_episodes/02-LLP_intro.md

 ## Particle lifetime

-Particle decay is a Poisson process, and so the probability that a particle survives for time t before decaying is given by an exponential distribution whose time constant depends on the particle's mean proper decay time:
+Particle decay is a Poisson process, and so the probability that a particle survives for time t (in their own time frame) before decaying is given by an exponential distribution whose time constant depends on the particle's mean proper decay time($\tau$):

 $N(t) = e^{-t/\tau}$